Sports in Washington, D.C.: Current team

-For many years after the Cup Finals appearance, the team struggled mightily on the ice.
+For many years after the Cup Final appearance, the team struggled mightily on the ice.
 In 2004, the Capitals drafted Russian winger Alexander Ovechkin with the first overall draft pick.
 The team made the playoffs in 2007-08, which was the beginning of a long stretch during which the team was consistently among the best in the league.
 Despite the many regular season successes during this time, including seven division titles and three Presidents' Trophy wins between 2007 and 2017, the team struggled to achieve playoff success, and failed to make it past the second round.

 This playoff disappointment ended when Evgeny Kuznetsov lifted the Capitals over the rival Pittsburgh Penguins in overtime of Game 6 in the second round of the 2018 Stanley Cup playoffs to advance to the Eastern Conference Finals for the first time in 20 years.
 Led by their captain Alexander Ovechkin, the Capitals went on to defeat the Tampa Bay Lightning in seven games to claim the title as 2017–18 Eastern Conference champions, the second title in franchise history.
 On June 7, 2018, the Capitals defeated the Vegas Golden Knights in five games to win their first Stanley Cup in franchise history.
 Among the most important members of this team were Ovechkin, Kuznetsov, goalie Braden Holtby, defensman John Carlson, and center Nicklas Backstrom.
 The team was coached by Barry Trotz.

 In addition to their Stanley Cup championship and two Eastern Conference championships, the Capitals have won three Presidents' Trophies for having the best regular season record and have claimed 13 division titles.
 The team won four straight division championships as members of the Southeast Division between the 2007 and 2010 seasons, and five straight in the current Metropolitan Division, between 2015 and 2020.
 Four Capitals players have been inducted into the Hockey Hall of Fame: Mike Gartner, Rod Langway, Larry Murphy, and Scott Stevens.
 Ovechkin is widely considered to be among the greatest NHL players in history and holds the record for most regular-season goals in NHL history.